javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-function-expressions-arrows/article.md

 In Javascript a function is not a "magical language structure", but a special kind of value.

-The syntax that we've used before is called *Function Declaration*:
+The syntax that we used before is called *Function Declaration*:

 ```js
 function sayHi() {